-After completing this activity, students will know about the importance of the hydrosphere, geosphere, and atmosphere in supporting the biosphere.
-They will learn how to set up "fair tests," record detailed observations, use drawings as scientific records, make sense of experimental results, and share them publicly.
+After completing this activity, students will know about the importance of the hydrosphere and geosphere (and atmosphere) in supporting the biosphere.
+They will learn how to set up fair tests, record detailed observations, use drawings as scientific records, make sense of experimental results, and share these results with others.